-As in many aspects of life there are certain elements that do not receive the credit they deserve.
+As in many aspects of life, there are certain elements that do not receive the credit they deserve.
 This is simply because they are always there and we do not need to make an effort to have them.

-A polo player can compete because somebody has previously fed and looked after his/her horse, cleaned the stable, prepared the animal for competition and made a saddle.
-The saddle is becoming an integral part of this sport, at all levels.
+A polo player can compete because somebody has previously fed and looked after his/her horse, cleaned the stable, prepared the animal for competition, and made a saddle.
+The saddle is an integral part of this sport, at all levels.
 A good saddle can make the difference between enjoying a match or suffering throughout.

 When considering excellence, there is a common decision to leave the making of a saddle in the hands of Miguel Acuña.
-Five decades of experience in Argentina and a global expansion that seems to be never ending, each Acuña saddle guarantees quality.
-The best polo players worldwide trust this long-established Company in polo.
+Five decades of experience in Argentina and a global expansion that seems to be never-ending, each Acuña saddle guarantees quality.
+The best polo players worldwide trust this long-established company in polo.

 In its first issue, Polo Lady contacted Gerardo García Hurtado, Sales Manager at Acuña, to discover the process that makes something out of a piece of leather for a horse.